Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Generational gap}

-This occurs primarily for domain scientists (for example astronomers, biologists, or social sciences).
+This occurs primarily for scientists in a given domain (for example, astronomers, biologists, or social scientists).
 Once they have mastered one version of a language (mostly in the early stages of their career), they tend to ignore newer versions/languages.
 The inertia of programming languages is very strong.
-This is natural because they have their own science field to focus on, and re-writing their high-level analysis toolkits (which they have curated over their career and is often only readable/usable by themselves) in newer languages every few years is not practically possible.
+This is natural because scientists have their own science field to focus on, and re-writing their high-level analysis toolkits (which they have curated over their career and is often only readable/usable by themselves) in newer languages every few years is impractical.

 When this investment is not possible, either the mentee has to use the mentor's old method (and miss out on all the newly fashionable tools that many are talking about), or the mentor has to avoid implementation details in discussions with the mentee because they do not share a common language.
 The authors of this paper have personal experiences in both mentor/mentee relational scenarios.
 This failure to communicate in the details is a very serious problem, leading to the loss of valuable inter-generational experience.